 Take advantage of existing social actions

-Since your customers are already online and engaged on social media, it makes sense to include platforms like Instagram and Facebook as part of your rewards strategy.
-A rewards program that incorporates your ongoing social media efforts is a great way to make your brand echo across each of its marketing avenues, and rewarding customers. where you already have a presence will put you ahead of the curve.
+Since your customers are already online and engaged on social media, it makes sense to include platforms like Instagram and TikTok as part of your rewards strategy.
+A rewards program that incorporates your ongoing social media efforts is a great way to make your brand echo across each of its marketing avenues and reward customers. where you already have a presence will put you ahead of the curve.

 Give customers the recognition they want

-One of the best part of rewarding for social actions is how simple the rewards can be.
-Think about it: if your customers find value in sharing their lives with other members of their community online, why wouldn’t they like to be featured a part of your community?
+One of the best parts of rewarding for social actions is how simple the rewards can be.
+Think about it — if your customers find value in sharing their lives with other members of their community online, why wouldn’t they like to be featured as a part of your community?
 Highlighting the content your members make creates a positive community around their content that gets them excited to continue creating new content.

-Few brands do this as well as inkbox, a semi-permanent tattoo company who’s seen phenomenal success on Instagram.
-By creating the hashtag #inkboxlove, inkbox made their products and their community public and searchable, creating more opportunities to be found by anyone who’s interested in joining their brand community.
+Few brands do this as well as Hollerworld Sunglasses, a Guatemalan brand offering high-quality sunglasses at an affordable price for its Latin American customers.
+By creating two branded hashtags Hollerworld Sunglasses made their products and their community public and searchable, creating more opportunities to be found by anyone who’s interested in joining their brand community.

-The hashtag was also a powerful vehicle for getting customers to show off their new ink on their personal profiles.
-As more and more customers started tagging their own posts with it, inkbox was able to encourage customers to join their community conversation and start engaging with others buying similar products.
-Much like The Giving Keys, they were able to harness all of that positive social energy by showing it off on their homepage.
+The hashtag was also a powerful vehicle for getting customers to show off their sunglasses on their personal profiles, while also creating content for the brand.
+As more and more customers started tagging their own posts with it, Hollerworld Sunglasses was able to encourage customers to join their community conversation and start engaging with others buying similar products.

 UGC is essential for the long-term growth of your brand